bitifet/sqltt/README.md

 ### Usage Examples

->
+> 📌 All examples are for *PostgreSQL* engines.
+Either case, if engine is not
-**NOTE:** All examples are for *PostgreSQL* engines.
-Either case, if engine is not specified, a "generic" one gets used (which nowadays is exactly the same as Postgres one).
+> specified, a "generic" one gets used (which nowadays is exactly the same as
->
+> Postgres one).

 #### From NodeJS application: